Woman on her phone stands next to a commuter train.

 What credit cards can I get with Discover?

-The credit cards you qualify for depend on your credit score, your credit history, and your income.
+The credit cards you qualify for will depend on your credit score, your credit history, and your income.
 People with high credit scores, a positive credit history, and high income can typically qualify for more kinds of credit.
 While those with a low credit score, missed payments, and low income may be more limited in the type of card they can get.

 What credit score do I need to get a credit card?